civicrm/civicrm-docker/README.md

 ### With docker compose

-A more complete 'quick start' built with docker compose can be found in the [`examples`](examples) directory.
+A more complete 'quick start' built with docker compose can be found in the [`example`](example) directory.

 1. clone this repository `git clone https://github.com/civicrm/civicrm-docker`
-2. change into the examples directory `cd civicrm-docker/examples`
+2. change into the example directory `cd civicrm-docker/example`
 3. create an `.env` file with two environment variables:
 ```shell
 # .env